-- 2.15 There must be legal cause between the municipality and its customer and customer debt must arise out of a legal framework and must be legally collectable. - 2.16 Indigent households will be identified and supported.
+- 2.14 Although customer care and debt collection are inter-related issues, they should be performed by two separate divisions. - 2.15 There must be legal cause between the municipality and its customer and customer debt must arise out of a legal framework and must be legally collectable. - 2.16 Indigent households will be identified and supported.
 Welfare is to be separated from tariff and credit control issues and will be supported by appropriate and affordable policies and practices.
 Indigent support will be introduced within council's financial ability. - 2.17 Targets for performance in both customer service and debt collection will be set and pursued and remedies implemented for non-performance.